Barium: Chemical reactivity

-Barium reacts with ammonia to form complexes such as Ba(NH3)6.
+Barium reacts with ammonia to form the electride [Ba(NH3)6](e−)2, which near room temperature gives the amide Ba(NH2)2.

 The metal is readily attacked by acids.
 Sulfuric acid is a notable exception because passivation stops the reaction by forming the insoluble barium sulfate on the surface.
 Barium combines with several other metals, including aluminium, zinc, lead, and tin, forming intermetallic phases and alloys.

 Compounds

 Barium salts are typically white when solid and colorless when dissolved.
-They are denser than the strontium or calcium analogs, except for the halides (see table; zinc is given for comparison).
+They are denser than the strontium or calcium analogs (see table; zinc is given for comparison).

 Barium hydroxide ("baryta") was known to alchemists, who produced it by heating barium carbonate.
 Unlike calcium hydroxide, it absorbs very little CO2 in aqueous solutions and is therefore insensitive to atmospheric fluctuations.
 This property is used in calibrating pH equipment.

-Volatile barium compounds burn with a green to pale green flame, which is an efficient test to detect a barium compound.
+Barium compounds burn with a green to pale green flame, which is an efficient test to detect a barium compound.
 The color results from spectral lines at 455.4, 493.4, 553.6, and 611.1 nm.

 Organobarium compounds are a growing field of knowledge: recently discovered are dialkylbariums and alkylhalobariums.